 De Brosses, Lettres d'Italie.

-of Rameau's third child, Alexandre, who will die very young.
+of Rameau's third child, Alexandre, who would die very young.

 Opening of the Succession of Austria.